Skip to Main Content

 Note: There may be significant, but not complete, overlap in coverage within these databases.

-The Washington State University Library Catalog (Search It) locates pretty much everything you'd hope to find on a subject.
-This includes journal articles, books, newspapers, multimedia, extension resources, archival materials, etc. You will get the most search results using Search It.
+Washington State University Libraries' Catalog (Search It) locates pretty much everything you'd hope to find on a subject.
+This includes journal articles, books, newspapers, multimedia, extension resources, archival materials, etc.

 If you are interested in what databases are available to you at WSU, check out this list.